 Perhaps you are a huge fan of French songs, or you just love listening to music.
-Whatever the case is, you will find a great list of the most famous French songs in this article as well as why they have stood for such a long time.
+Whatever the case is, you will find a great list of the most well-known French songs in this article as well as why they have stood for such a long time.

 Top 15 Famous French Songs